Discover It Credit Card Review

 I’d be lying if I said that this wasn’t a factor.
 I opted for the plum-colored card but was happy to see that I can order additional cards that look like old cassette tapes or ones with NHL hockey team logos on them (go Devils).
 Initially you’ll have the choice between four basic card colors: plum, garnet, spruce, and the very rare and exotic… blue.

 When receiving the card you may be surprised to find that all of the info including your name and the card number is printed on the back.
 This leaves the front with a clean look, nice finish, and just overall sexy appearance.
 Like I said, this probably shouldn’t be a big deal but it is.
+For what it’s worth, I did end up ordering the cassette tape design for my wife and she gets compliments about it from just about every merchant that sees it.

 My Experiences So Far